curbengh/curbengh.github.io/source/_posts/japan-travel-2025-p1.md

 This is a series of blog posts chronicling my Gunma and Nagano travel in 2025:

 1. Day 1: Haneda Airport, Ueno
-2. Day 1-2: Takasaki, Maebashi (draft)
+2. {% post_link japan-travel-2025-p2 'Day 1: Takasaki, Maebashi' %}
-3. and so on.
+3. Day 2: Mount Akagi, Mount Haruna

 After a visit to Aomori prefecture (青森県) back in 2023 which I enjoyed thoroughly, I decided to visit Japan again this year.
 This time I visited Gunma (群馬県) and Nagano (長野県) prefectures.
 According to the official [Japan Tourism Statistics](https://statistics.jnto.go.jp/en/graph/#graph--inbound--prefecture--ranking), Gunma and Nagano had international tourist visit rate of 0.5% and 3.0% in 2024, while Aomori was 1% in 2023.